2020 Student Playwriting Showcase

-This contest is open to New York State high school students.
-Selected plays will be performed during the 2018 NYSTEA Student Conference at the Villa Roma Resort, January 5-7, 2018.
+This contest is open to students of NYSTEA members.
+Selected plays are performed during the 2020 NYSTEA Student Conference at the Villa Roma Resort, January, 2020.
 Visit the Student Conference page for more information on attending the conference.

-Submission Deadline is June 1st, 2017.
+Again, the deadline for submissions is June 1st, 2019.
 Questions?
 Email the Playwriting Committee.

-- Scripts are to be no longer than 5 minutes in length (be sure to time your piece).
+- Scripts are to be 5 minutes in length (be sure to time your piece).

 - Two to three characters maximum.